 The Company is exposed to changes in foreign exchange rates as expenses in international subsidiaries, oil and gas expenditures, or financial instruments may fluctuate due to changes in rates.
 The Company's exposure to foreign currency exchange risk is mitigated by the fact that the Company sources the majority of its capital projects and expenditures in US dollars.
 The Company has not entered into any instruments to manage foreign exchange risk.

 ii.
 Interest rate risk:

-The company repaid the Term loan on 30 July with the proceeds of the Corporate Facility.
-This facility has a variable interest rate, that is referenced to LIBOR and will expose the Company to interest rate risk over the three year term of the loan.
+The Corporate Facility has a variable interest rate, that is referenced to LIBOR and will expose the Company to interest rate risk over the three-year term of the loan.

 iii.
 Commodity price risk: